Interface (film)

-Interface is a 1984 American science fiction comedy-horror film starring John Davies, Lauren Lane and Mathew Sacks.
+Interface is a 1984 American science fiction comedy horror film, starring John Davies, Lauren Lane and Mathew Sacks.
 It was Lou Diamond Phillips's first film role, as Punk #1.
 Primarily directed by Andy Anderson, Interface was a production of Anderson's film program at the University of Texas at Arlington.
 The film was scripted, acted, and initially directed entirely by UTA students.

+Plot

-The movie takes place on a fictional college campus.
+The film takes place on a fictional college campus.
 Davies, starring as a professor, discovers a secret society of masked hackers on campus; they seemingly kill his star pupil.
 Hobson attempts to uncover and neutralize the society, even as he himself becomes a suspect in his student's death.